Skip to content

 • the person has only state benefits, little or no other income, savings or assets

-Before an application for Appointeeship can be accepted, the social work practitioner must ensure there is a mechanism in place.
-This is so that the person can access the money.
-This could be:
+Before an application for Appointeeship can be accepted, we must ensure the person can access their money.This could be:

-• collecting a Post Office voucher
+• receiving a Post Office voucher

 • having support to go to a cash machine from family members, support providers or their social care worker